elton-okawa/ts-deterministic-lockstep-study/docs/deterministic-lockstep.md

 ## Client

+Clients store **inputs** and **states** in a ring buffer of size 2x the rollback window to avoid excessive memory allocation and have enough space from current client frame and last input from rollback window.

-The client loop can be summarized to, considering current frame as X
+The loop can be summarized to, considering current frame as X
 - Get current input
 - Set own input as predicted to be executed at X+3 (`static delay`)
 - Send input from frame X